smbct/smbct.github.io/series/x86_64_assembly/pt4.markdown

     syscall
 {% endhighlight %}

-Compared to our previous version, the `_start` function now contains two push instructions, one for each parameter.
+Compared to our previous version, the `_start` function now contains two `push` instructions, one for each parameter.
-Since the `rsp` pointer is modified at this point, it is necessary to restore it after the cal, hence the `add` instruction.
+Since the `rsp` pointer is modified at this point, it is necessary to restore it after the call, hence the `add` instruction.
 You may realize that in the configuration, we did not bother to save the stack and the frame pointers contrarily to what we saw previously.
-Indeed, our function remains simple and our program exits right after the power computation.
+Indeed, the `_start` function remains simple and our program exits right after the power computation.

 It is now necessary to modify the code in charge of storing the parameters in the stack in our `_pow_rec` function.
 I agree that this step seems counterintuitive as the parameters are now already present in the stack when the function is called.
-However, it is important to place the local variables of our function in their own stack frame and not interfere with the stack frame of the calling function.
+However, it is important to place the local variables of our function in their own stack frame and **not interfere** with the stack frame of the calling function.

-The beginning of `_pow_rec` function becomes :
+The beginning of `_pow_rec` becomes :

 {% highlight nasm linenos %}
 _pow_rec: